-For the year ended June 30, 2020, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 2.16%.
+For the year ended June 30, 2021, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 27.06%.
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.

-Net Pension Liability
+Net Pension Liability (Asset)

-The Town's net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2019.
+The Town's net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2020 rolled forward to June 30, 2021.

-The components of the net pension liability of the Town at June 30, 2020 were as follows:
+The components of the net pension (asset) liability of the Town at June 30, 2021 were as follows: